 Doctors may also recommend physical and occupational therapy to children with severe burns or trauma, especially those that involve the joints.
-Physical therapy exercises may help stretch the skin and keep the joints flexible, while occupational therapyiXTherapeutic activities to help people manage physical, emotional, mental, or cognitive problems. may help your child perform their daily activities.
+Physical therapy exercises may help with rehabilitation, stretch the skin, and keep the joints flexible, while occupational therapyiXTherapeutic activities to help people manage physical, emotional, mental, or cognitive problems. may help your child perform their daily activities.
 Some older children with large burns, especially on the face and other visible areas, may require psychological therapy to cope with emotional issues (6).

 Home Remedies For Burns